 Jetwing Lagoon

-Jetwing Lagoon was the first hotel designed by Geoffrey Bawa and that alone is reason enough to stay here.
+Jetwing Lagoon was the first hotel in Sri Lanka designed by Geoffrey Bawa and that alone is reason enough to stay here.
 If you don’t know Bawa and have never seen his creations, you are in for a treat!
 Bawa was a renowned Sri Lankan architect who is famous for merging the inside and the outside into one, for combining nature and architecture in his projects.
 If there was a tree or an enormous boulder on the site of construction, you can be sure Bawa would play around it and leave it be instead of removing it.

 Jetwing Lagoon is a gorgeous hotel with a lake on the one side, and the ocean — on the other.
 It’s not overlooking the ocean, but you can walk to the beach in about two minutes.
 It’s peaceful, and quiet, with lots of little nooks and corners where you can hide with a book.
 The rooms are spacious, with large windows and windowsills you can dance on (an opportunity I never miss).
 The bathroom is under open sky, large and airy.